 - The minimum PV requirements have been designed to cater for the average Ecovillage household's energy requirements and provide renewable energy self-sufficiency.
 If your household has higher energy needs (e.g., greater use of appliances, higher than average heating or cooling requirements) or would like to generate additional energy for sale back to the grid, there is no restriction on households installing additional PV's and batteries.
-However, the PV inverter will be limited to 5kW on all homes. - At the Initial Briefing (see Section 9.3, WEV Design Review Process) the Design Team will provide assistance with household energy budgeting and infrastructure requirements. - As electric vehicles grow in popularity and accessibility and reduce in price, it will be important to ensure that all houses in the Ecovillage can provide a convenient outlet for slow charging of electric vehicles in their carports (10Amp is sufficient). - As of 2019, all solar PV systems, inverters, and storage batteries installed in Australia must comply with the following Australian Standards:
+However, the PV inverter sizes will be limited as per Appendix D Witchcliffe Ecovillage Residential Energy Supply Handbook. - At the Initial Briefing (see Section 9.3, WEV Design Review Process) the Design Team will provide assistance with household energy budgeting and infrastructure requirements. - As electric vehicles grow in popularity and accessibility and reduce in price, it will be important to ensure that all houses in the Ecovillage can provide a convenient outlet for slow charging of electric vehicles in their carports (10Amp is sufficient). - As of 2019, all solar PV systems, inverters, and storage batteries installed in Australia must comply with the following Australian Standards: